 Regular exercise bikes usually give you a workout performance summary after your exercise routine is complete.
 You can see how many miles you traveled, your average RPMs, and the calories you burned.

 Get More Out of Your Exercises.
 Go PRO!Sign Up

 How Do You Use an Exercise Bike for Cardio Fitness?

 For cardio workout plans and fitness, an exercise bike is ideal because it gets your heart pumping and you can easily vary your speed and difficulty level to accommodate your target heart rate.
 Interval training is a great way to get fit using an exercise bike.

 This is an ideal way to target your heart rate, recover, and target your heart rate again.
-In exercising this way your heart muscle gets a great workout and you get your blood moving.
+When exercising this way, your heart muscle gets a great workout and you get your blood flowing.